 The examiner will help you get back on the route if you do.

-STREETLIFE Driving School will provide you with an instructor with a dual controlled car on a one-to-one basis for your Driving Instructor training.
-The lessons will be tailored to meet your requirements to ensure you reach the required Driving Standards Agency (DSA) standards.
+Streetlife Driving School will provide you with an instructor with a dual controlled car on a one-to-one basis for your Driving Instructor training.
+The lessons will be tailored to meet your requirements to ensure you reach the required Driver Vehicle Standards Agency (DVSA) standards.
 Mock tests with another Instructor Trainer can also be carried out, this allows any faults to be recorded and discussed with you before taking your Driving Instructor Practical exam.

 This test measures your ability to give effective instruction and your ability to pass your knowledge on to pupils.
 The test is in two parts, these consist of: